bitlogik/mempool/README.md

     bitcoin-cli getmempoolinfo

 Testing :

     cd mempool
     ./mempool.sh

-You are almost ready now.
 Check that everything works.
 There should be a file `mempool.log` containing one line of statistics.
 There should be newly created files in `/dev/shm/mempool-btc` that contain the dynamic data the webserver should serve.
 In the webserver directory :

     ln -s /dev/shm/mempool-btc/mempool.js mempool.js

 Run :

     ./start-mempool.sh &